kimmohito/kimmohito/README.md

 ## Contact Me 💬
 If you're having any question.
 Kindly leave a direct message on my Twitter. [@kimmohito](https://www.twitter.com/kimmohito)

 Feel like an expert?
-Make sure that you've installed `npm` on your machine and check this out:
+Make sure `npm` package is installed on your machine and check this out:
 ```sh
 $ npx kimmohito
 ```